-Multiple projectiles are inherently indiscriminate.
+Multiple projectile munitions are inherently indiscriminate.

 "Lethal In Disguise 2", Physicians for Human Rights